keketso-prog/AWS-RE-START-JOURNEY/README.md

 # AWS re/Start Journey ☁️

 Welcome!
-This repository documents my 12-week journey through the **AWS re/Start program**, an intensive instructor-led training designed to build skills in cloud computing, Linux, networking, security, and Python.
+This repository documents my 12-week journey through the **AWS re/Start program**

 # OVERVIEW

 This repository serves as a complete record of my experience in the AWS re/Start program, an intensive technical training curriculum designed to prepare participants for entry-level cloud computing careers.
 Throughout this program, I developed proficiency in:

-Amazon Web Services (AWS) – Cloud infrastructure and services Linux Administration – System operations and command-line proficiency Networking Fundamentals – TCP/IP, routing, and network architecture Security Best Practices – Cloud security principles and implementation Python Programming – Automation and scripting for cloud environments
+- Amazon Web Services (AWS) – Cloud infrastructure and services
+- Linux Administration – System operations and command-line proficiency
+- Networking Fundamentals – TCP/IP, routing, and network architecture
+- Security Best Practices – Cloud security principles and implementation
+- Python Programming – Automation and scripting for cloud environments

-This repository documents my technical progression, hands-on project work, and practical application of cloud computing concepts.
+This portfolio documents my technical progression, hands-on project work, and practical application of cloud computing concepts.

 ## 📂 WHATS IN THE REPOSITORY